Site and Significance

 The Emergence of Public Baths in Late Nineteenth-Century Britain

 A great wave of construction of public baths took place all over Britain in the second half of the nineteenth century—a time when only few houses had a water supply.
-The passage in 1846 of an Act to encourage the Establishment of Public Baths and Wash-houses was an important legislative move to improve public health in the country, and it led to the construction of more than 600 public baths in the period between the 1880s and 1914.
+The passage in 1846 of the Baths and Washouses Act was an important legislative move to improve public health in the country, and it led to the construction of more than 600 public baths in the period between the 1880s and 1914.
 Birmingham’s Moseley Road Baths in Balsall Heath opened in 1907 and have served the surrounding community for more than a century.
 For a small amount of money, it was possible to enjoy a weekly bath in privacy—so long as one kept to a 30-minute limit.
-The original entrances to the baths reflect the class and gender divisions of the time: Men's First Class, Men’s Second Class, and Women’s Baths.
+Reflecting the social customs of the period when they were built, the original entrances to the baths reflect the class and gender divisions of the time: Men's First Class, Men’s Second Class, and Women’s Baths.

 The baths are the oldest of only three bathing complexes in Britain listed in the Grade II* category by Historic England that are still in operation.
 While the number of swimmers has declined from a time when demand for public baths was highest, this creates the opportunity to provide more healthy living services in unused spaces in the building.
 Retrofitting the building with energy-efficient heating and power systems is a bigger challenge.
 A restored Moseley Road Baths would continue to serve a diverse urban community in the twenty-first century and would join other destinations in Birmingham that proudly recount the social history of the city.